Digital cameras

 with it.
 Plug your digital camera into your computer, and you can

-download the images you have taken and load them into your programs.
+download the images you've taken and load them into programs like PhotoShop

 on.
 This is possible because your photographs are stored in digital